List of topics in this guide:

 Adding Captions to a Playlist

-Captions can also be added to a whole playlist - individually for each video.
-To do that, add videos you want into a playlist via the shortcode editor (here's a guide on how to do that - How to Create Playlists), then fill in the Caption fields as you would do for a single video.
+You can add captions individually for each video in a playlist.
+To do that, add videos you want into a playlist via the shortcode editor (here's a guide on how to do that - How to Create Playlists), then fill in the Caption fields one by one.

 Here's an example of playlist of videos with captions: